 Risk management is also described in Kesko’s information security, data protection, and treasury policies.

 The risk management policy is based on the international COSO ERM framework and the international SFS-ISO 31000 standard (Risk management – Principles and Guidelines), and on the Corporate Governance Code issued by the Finnish Securities Market Association.
 Risk management, internal control, compliance programmes, the K Code of Conduct, and Kesko’s values are an integral part of corporate governance at Kesko.

 Risk management supports the achievement of Kesko’s goals and the implementation of its strategy.
 The goal of risk management is for Kesko to have the following in place:

-Risk management is a systematic process aimed to ensure a Group wide and appropriate risk identification, assessment, management and control.
-It is an integral part of Kesko's strategy process, decision making, day-to-day management and operation, as well as control and reporting procedures.
+Risk management involves systematic operations to ensure comprehensive and relevant risk identification, assessment, management and monitoring across the Group.
+It is an integral part of Kesko’s strategy process, decision-making, day-to-day management and operations, as well as its control and reporting procedures.

 Kesko Group applies a business-oriented and comprehensive approach to risk assessment and management.
 This means that key risks are systematically identified, assessed, managed, monitored and reported as part of business operations at the Group, division and function levels in all operating countries.

 Kesko’s risk management is also part of risk management in the retail value chain, and is implemented in cooperation with K-retailers, suppliers and service providers.